Fiber Nearby but Not Available: What to Check Next

 When to stop waiting

-Waiting makes sense when the provider gives a specific serviceability answer, construction is visibly underway, or the building has a clear installation timeline.
-Waiting is riskier when the answer is vague, the address is not recognized, the provider only says “coming soon,” or you need reliable service immediately after moving.
+Waiting makes sense when the provider gives a specific serviceability answer and a realistic install path.
+Waiting is riskier when the only answer is “coming soon,” the address is not recognized, the building has not approved access, or you need reliable internet immediately after moving.

 Who this guide is best for